How to Monitor Employees Working From Home

 A practical two-layer approach:

-• Security layer (non-negotiable): Deploy endpoint DLP to prevent data leaks.
-For organizations handling sensitive data, AnySecura provides enterprise-grade capabilities including document encryption, external device control, and audit-ready compliance logs.
+• Security layer (non-negotiable): Deploy endpoint DLP to prevent data leaks on home devices.
 This layer protects against insider threats and satisfies compliance requirements.

 • Performance layer (light-touch): Use project management tools and activity ratios.
 Focus on output.
 Disregard minor idle time.
 And for the love of good management, don't check the numbers daily.